FireTeamSix/pranavshhh/README.md

 Hi, I’m @pranavshhh.
 I’m interested in Machine Learning and AI, and Software Engineering using Python and it's libraries.
-I’m currently learning Data Structures and Algorithms and Machine Learning using SciKit-Learn I’m looking to collaborate on any projects using Python.
+I’m currently learning Data Structures and Algorithms, the REST Framework, and development of CRUD apps.
+If you are looking for someone to collaborate with, reach out to me!
+I would prefer to work in Python, but am willing to learn more languages/technologies.
 Reach me on LinkedIn or my email here: linkedin.com/pranavshhh / shuklapr@msu.edu